In this post, we will reveal and explain the Top 25 Disabled Veteran Benefits You Might Not Know About.

 Disabled Veteran Benefits Travel Pay Reimbursement

-VA Travel Pay Reimbursement is for regular transportation, such as, car or POV, plane, train, bus, taxi, or light rail.
-You may be eligible for this reimbursement if you’re traveling for care at a VA health facility or for VA-approved care at a facility in your community, and at least one of the below descriptions is true for you.
-In 2020, the current VA travel pay reimbursement rate is 41.5 cents ($0.415) per mile for approved, health-related travel.
+VA Travel Pay Reimbursement is for regular transportation, such as a car or Privately-Owned Vehicle (POV), plane, train, bus, taxi, or light rail.
+You may be eligible for this reimbursement if you’re traveling for care at a VA health facility or for VA-approved care at a facility in your community and at least one of the below descriptions is true for you.
+The current VA travel pay reimbursement rate is 41.5 cents ($0.415) per mile for approved, health-related travel.

 Property Tax Exemptions for Disabled Veterans